vberlier/narwhal/README.md

 }
 ```

 The output of the code that runs inside of the code block is redirected and collected in the output buffer as a string.
 You don't need to free the buffer created by the macro.
-The allocated memory will be automatically released at the end of the test using Narwhal's resource management utilities.
+The allocated memory will be automatically released at the end of the test by Narwhal's resource management utilities.

 Note that combining `CAPTURE_OUTPUT` with `ASSERT_SUBSTRING` makes it very easy to analyse the output of your code.